-FACT: Charter schools are public schools.
+FACT: Charter schools are public schools.1

-Every Texas charter school is required by law to be public, a fact which the Texas Supreme Court affirmed as recently as 2018, stating, "open-enrollment charter schools are public schools."
+Every Texas charter school is required by law to be public,2 a fact which the Texas Supreme Court affirmed as recently as 2018, stating, "open-enrollment charter schools are public schools."
 Authorized by Texas in 1995, charter schools provide tuition-free public school options to students and families.
 They are often called "open-enrollment" charter schools because they are open to all students.
-Public charter schools are authorized by the Texas Education Agency and are funded through the state's Foundation School Program-just like traditional public schools.
-Additionally, public charter schools are held to the same academic and financial standards as traditional public school districts.
+Public charter schools are authorized by the Texas Education Agency (TEA)4 and are funded through the state's Foundation School Program-just like traditional ISDs.5 Additionally, public charter schools are held to the same academic and financial standards as traditional ISDs.6